 All of this is managed by a DMP (Data Management Platform), which collects all the first and third-party data of your campaign.
 DSPs will buy advertising space based on data collected from their DMP.
 At Eskimi, we have our own DSP, SSP, and DMP all working together, allowing advertisers access to high-quality traffic, premium placements, and rich media formats.

 There’s many essential operative distinctions, but what are the tangible differences in success?
-Read our deeper exploration of the benefits of PA.

 While display networks are huge, your advertising capacity is limited only to its collection of websites, and only the one ad exchange.
 With PA, you get inventory from multiple networks and over 20 ad exchanges.
 This sky-rockets your potential reach across more than websites, but also apps and video platforms.
 If you think your brand is better-served advertised elsewhere than websites, programmatic is the way to go.

 While some display networks have automated targeting, PA’s options are simply more extensive because of the more complex data delivered using real-time analysis and third-party agents.

 Segmenting audience groups can reduce costs, it guarantees exposure to users taking a real interest in your product.
 You can choose from a plethora of targeting options; including geolocation, device, contextual, in-depth demographics, even time-scheduling.

 Transactions for programmatic media buying are done in seconds.
 Automated, in real-time, it is far more cost-effective than display ad networks.
 Advertisers have more control over their spending, they can observe their campaign progress and can recalculate ROI and ROAS numbers, optimising ad spend for future campaigns.

 While many display networks support a range of ad-types, many don’t support rich media, a format quickly becoming most apparent in advertising formats.
 The over-saturation of advertising means users are increasingly immune to many traditional image-text banners prevalent in display networks.